djangoplicity/djangoplicity-newsletters/README.md

 git clone https://gitlab.com/djangoplicity/djangoplicity-newsletters.git
 ````

+## Configuration api key mailchimp

+In the folder test_project you have a file named .env.example, this file serve to declare environment variables api key and list id of mailchimp.
+Remove the extension .example of this file and configure your `NEWSLETTERS_MAILCHIMP_API_KEY` and `NEWSLETTERS_MAILCHIMP_LIST_ID` variables of mailchimp.

 ### Running the project

-All the configuration to start the project is present in the docker-compose files and Dockerfile,
+All the configuration to start the project is present in the docker-compose files, Dockerfile and .env previously configured,
 then at this point a single command is required to download all the dependencies and run the project:

 ````
-docker-compose up
+docker-compose --env-file ./test_project/.env up
 ````

-> The previous command reads the config from docker-compose.yml.
+> The previous command reads the config from docker-compose.yml and .env file.

 When the process finishes, the server will be available at *`localhost:8002`*